xc-jp/purescript-protobuf/README.md

    compiler error if we try to add a field which is not in the message data type.

-   If we want the compiler to check that we've explicitly supplied all the fields, then we can use the ordinary message data type constructor.
+   If we want the compiler to check that we've explicitly supplied all the fields, then we can use the ordinary message data type constructor `Rectangle`.

 3. A message encoder which works with [__purescript-arraybuffer-builder__](http://pursuit.purescript.org/packages/purescript-arraybuffer-builder/)